cgpavlakos/genai_playground/README.md

 ### Before you start

-- You must already have an Generative AI Agents endpoint available - this app only provides a front end.
+- You must already have an Generative AI Agents endpoint available
+  - this app only provides a front end.
 - You must set up oci config in order to authenticate to the agent endpoint.
-- You must update .streamlit/secrets.toml with your agent_endpoint_id and compartment_id
+- You must update .streamlit/secrets.toml
+  - agent_endpoint_id
+  - compartment_id
+  - other items as noted in comments

 ### Get started